 - Event Space

 - Multicultural Funerals

 Located at 71-41 Cooper Avenue, our funeral home is recognized as one of the oldest structures in Queens.
 Our one-of-a-kind mansion-style facility is situated on an acre and boasts a circular driveway.
 The building has undergone several major renovations and upgrades over the years, yet has maintained its original grandeur and history—including an underground well which provides water for our lawn sprinklers and air conditioning system.

 We Honor Veterans

-At George Werst Funeral Home, we understand the unique needs of America’s veterans and their families.
+At Werst & LaBella Funeral Home, we understand the unique needs of America’s veterans and their families.
 As a Level Four Founding Community Partner with We Honor Veterans, we are honored to serve our nation’s heroes and take this responsibility seriously.
 We have taken steps to ensure our staff is knowledgeable of all the benefits available to military veterans and their families.